wadaemmanuel/project1/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* an special thanks for the assets/sound used in this project from: https://github.com/jkneb/street-fighter-css